 you use the same ones on every page of my website?

 Choosing the right keywords is important.
 Each page of your website should be targeted to a unique set of keywords following the theme (primary keywords) of your website.
 This means that each page of your website should have a specific set of words in the meta-tags for your title, descriptions and keywords.
 Before you start, have the website company that is trying to earn your business show you how many people search for each of these phrases "per month" in Google.
 If they are unable or unwilling to do this - "Hire someone else".

 1) How often will you check for and fix broken links on my website?

 Google is constantly checking your website for broken links.
 Google absolutely hates websites with broken links.
 And links break all the time.
-Knowing this a good website company will recommend checking your website for broken links every two weeks.
+Knowing this a good website company will recommend checking your website for broken links every month.
 If they do not recommend this or offer to do it...
 "Hire Someone Else".